-Saima knows the importance of risk assessment when it comes to assessing breast diseases, especially for someone like her, whose family has been touched by the disease, " Losing my grandmother to breast cancer at the age of 22 was difficult indeed.
+Saima knows the importance of risk assessment when it comes to assessing breast diseases, especially for someone like her, whose family has been touched by the disease, " Losing my grandmother to breast cancer at the age of 22 was difficult indeed."
 One finds some sort of peace when reminding themselves that although they will be missed, they did live a relatively good & long life.
 They were able to enjoy their grandchildren and even witness the birth of a great-grandson.

+"My mission is to educate the public as well as Physicians about adding thermography to every women's breast health screening.
+My future goal is to be a partner with all breast cancer patient support groups.
 Thermography found me and it has given me a renewed purpose in my career.
-In this chapter of my life I am focused on making a difference in the lives of other mothers & their daughters alike...
+In this chapter of my life I am focused on making a difference in the lives of other mothers & their daughters alike..."

 Early detection is important, but prevention is the key!